streamlink/streamlink/docs/cli.rst

 Authenticating with FunimationNow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Like Crunchyroll, the Funimation plugin requires authenticating with a premium account to access some
 content: :option:`--funimation-email`, :option:`--funimation-password`.
-In addition, this plugin requires an ``incap_ses`` cookie to be sent with each HTTP request; this unique session cookie can be found in your browser and sent via the :option:`--http-cookie` option.
+In addition, this plugin requires a ``incap_ses`` cookie to be sent with each HTTP request; this unique session cookie can be found in your browser and sent via the :option:`--http-cookie` option.
 For example:

 .. sourcecode:: console